X-Friese/FlyWithLua/FlyWithLua/README.txt

 You find all instructions to use this plugin in the "Documentation" subfolder.
 ------------------------------------------------------------------------------

-This version of FlyWithLua is made for X-Plane 11 64-bit only.
+This version of FlyWithLua is made for X-Plane 12 64-bit only.

-Copyright (c) 2012 Carsten Lynker
+Copyright (c) 2023 Carsten Lynker and William Good

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, in-